nedbat/coveragepy/doc/cmd.rst

     Display information about the internals of coverage.py, for diagnosing problems.
-Topics are: 'data' to show a summary of the collected data; 'sys' to show installation information; 'config' to show the configuration; 'premain' to show what is calling coverage.
+Topics are: 'data' to show a summary of the collected data; 'sys' to show installation information; 'config' to show the configuration; 'premain' to show what is calling coverage; 'pybehave' to show internal flags describing Python behavior.

     Options:
       --debug=OPTS     Debug options, separated by commas. [env: COVERAGE_DEBUG]